 Living Strawberry Blossom®

-I’m a firm hydrangea with strong branches.
-My flowers discolour from white to pink during the season.
-I received a Silver KVBC award in 2020.
+I’m a sturdy Hydrangea with strong branches.
+My flowers change from white to pink during the season.
+I’ve received a Silver KVBC award.

 - 100 days in bloom